-The program is designed to empower students to become outstanding scholars and teachers who will make important contributions to a growing body of peacebuilding knowledge and practice that will, in the long run, alleviate violence and human suffering.
+The Ph.D. program at the Kroc Institute empowers students to become outstanding scholars and teachers who contribute to a growing body of peacebuilding knowledge and practice with the goal of addressing violence and alleviating human suffering.

 What are the cultural, social, and historical contextual dimensions of structural and violent conflict?
 How does an ethnographic focus create the possibility for better crafting conflict transformation?
 The Anthropology and Peace Studies doctoral program at the University of Notre Dame equips students with the theoretical and methodological tools of anthropology to answer these and related questions.